Bethe-ansatz study of the Bose-Fermi mixture: The Drude weight matrix

 Therefore, the Drude weight matrix has only one independent matrix element, while the others are fixed by the sum rules and Hermitian symmetry.
 We also note the relation

 The latter is, however, not an independent relation.
 Any two equations out of Eqs.~(\ref{eq:Dsumrules1}), (\ref{eq:Dsumrules2}), and (\ref{eq:Dsumrules3}) are linearly independent.
-Interestingly, the relations (\ref{eq:Dsumrules}) agree with the ones of Ref.~\cite{orignac_2010}, which were obtained in a phenomenological study.
+Interestingly, the relations (\ref{eq:Dsumrules}) agree with those of Ref.~\cite{orignac_2010}, which were obtained in a phenomenological study.
 Here they were shown in a fully microscopic exact approach.
 Note that in the one-component Galilean-invariant liquids, the Drude weight is $\pi\hbar n/m$ \cite{sutherland_adiabatic_1990}, consistent with Eqs.~(\ref{eq:Dsumrules}).

-We eventually note that the velocities of excitations in Eqs.~(\ref{eq:Dwme}) can be eliminated using their definitions (\ref{eq:velocities}).
-In this case we obtain
+We eventually note that the velocities of excitations in Eqs.~(\ref{eq:Dwme}) can be eliminated using the sum rules (\ref{eqn:Gal_inv_rel}).
+This leads to

-while the tho other components of the Drude weight matrix then follow from Eqs.~(\ref{eq:Dsumrules3}) and (\ref{eq:Dsumrules2}).
-Therefore, the Drude weight matrix is fully determined by the solutions of Eqs.~(\ref{eq:BEcompact}) and (\ref{eqn:BF_dual_root}) evaluated at the Fermi rapidities.
+while the other two components of the Drude weight matrix then follow from Eqs.~(\ref{eq:Dsumrules3}) and (\ref{eq:Dsumrules2}).
+Therefore, the nontrivial information in the Drude weight matrix is contained in the matrix elements of the dressed change matrix $\mathcal{Z}$, i.e., the solutions of Eqs.~(\ref{eq:BEcompact}) and (\ref{eqn:BF_dual_root}) evaluated at the Fermi rapidities.
+The same conclusion also holds for the velocities and the matrix elements of the compressibility matrix.
+Indeed, Eqs.~(\ref{eqn:Gal_inv_rel}) enable us to express the velocities as

+where the matrix $\mathcal{J}$ is given by Eq.~(\ref{eq:Jmatrix}).
+Equation (\ref{eq:lastv1v2}) can be then used in Eqs.~(\ref{eq:Mmatrixelements}) to eliminate the velocities.
+In the following we discuss another expression for the velocities.